ilbers/isar/doc/user_manual.md

  - Fast target image generation: About 10 minutes to get base system image for one machine.
  - Use any apt package provider, including open-source communities like `Debian`, `Raspbian`, etc. and proprietary ones created manually.
- - Native compilation: Packages are compiled in a `chroot` environment using the same toolchain and libraries that will be installed to the target filesystem.
+ - Native compilation: Packages are compiled in a `schroot` environment using the same toolchain and libraries that will be installed to the target filesystem.
  - Cross compilation: Could be enabled, when native compilation from the sources takes a lot of time f.e. for Linux kernel.
  - Product templates that can be quickly re-used for real projects.